-A regular city election shall be held on the first Tuesday after the first Monday in April of odd-numbered years.
-Special city elections shall be called by ordinance and shall be held in accordance with the provisions of this Charter and any ordinances adopted pursuant thereto.
+A regular city election shall be held on the first Tuesday in November of every odd-numbered year.
+All other municipal elections shall be known as special city elections and shall be called by ordinance and shall be held in accordance with the provisions of this Charter and any ordinances adopted pursuant thereto.
 All municipal elections shall be nonpartisan.